sassafras13/sassafras13.github.io/bookshelf.md

 ## 2021

+* **A People's History of the United States** by Howard Zinn (hugely valuable read on all of US history to a novice like me)

 * **The Midnight Library** by Matt Haig

 * **The Dark Forest** by Cixin Liu (translated by Joel Martinsen)